-Filip Stefaniuk, Robert Ślepaczuk\
+Filip Stefaniuk1, Robert Ślepaczuk2

-University of Warsaw, Faculty of Economic Sciences University of Warsaw, Faculty of Economic Sciences, Department of Quantitative Finance and Machine Learning, Quantitative Finance Research Group \ Corresponding author: rslepaczuk@wne.uw.edu.pl
+- 1 University of Warsaw, Faculty of Economic Sciences - 2 University of Warsaw, Faculty of Economic Sciences, Department of Quantitative Finance and Machine Learning, Quantitative Finance Research Group - Corresponding author: rslepaczuk@wne.uw.edu.pl

-Abstract: The thesis investigates the usage of Informer architecture for building automated trading strategies for high frequency Bitcoin data.
-Two strategies using Informer models with different loss functions, Quantile loss and Generalized Mean Absolute Directional Loss (GMADL), are proposed and evaluated against the Buy and Hold benchmark and two benchmark strategies based on technical indicators.
+Abstract: The article investigates the usage of Informer architecture for building automated trading strategies for high frequency Bitcoin data.
+Three strategies using Informer model with different loss functions: Root Mean Squared Error (RMSE), Generalized Mean Absolute Directional Loss (GMADL) and Quantile loss, are proposed and evaluated against the Buy and Hold benchmark and two benchmark strategies based on technical indicators.
 The evaluation is conducted using data of various frequencies: 5 minute, 15 minute, and 30 minute intervals, over the 6 different periods.
-Although the Informer-based model with Quantile loss did not manage to outperform the benchmark, the model that uses novel GMADL loss function turned out to be benefiting from higher frequency data and beat all the other strategies on most of the testing periods.
-The primary contribution of this study is the application and assessment of the Quantile and GMADL loss functions with the Informer model to forecast future returns, subsequently using these forecasts to develop automated trading strategies.
-The research provides evidence that employing an Informer model to the buy-and-hold approach.
+Although the Informer-based model with Quantile loss did not outperform the benchmark, two other models achieved better results.
+The performance of the model using RMSE loss worsens when used with higher frequency data while the model that uses novel GMADL loss function is benefiting from higher frequency data and when trained on 5 minute interval it beat all the other strategies on most of the testing periods.
+The primary contribution of this study is the application and assessment of the RMSE, GMADL and Quantile loss functions with the Informer model to forecast future returns, subsequently using these forecasts to develop automated trading strategies.
+The research provides evidence that employing an Informer model trained with the GMADL loss function can result in superior trading outcomes compared to the buy-and-hold approach.

-Keywords: Machine Learning, Financial Series Forecasting, Automated Trading Strategy, Informer, Transformer, Bitcoin, High Frequency Trading, Statistics, GMADL
+Keywords: Machine Learning, Financial Series Forecasting, Automated Trading Strategy, Informer, Transformer, Bitcoin, High Frequency Trading, GMADL